 Sublime Text — The UI-oriented cross-platform text editor that took over when the guy who made the previous trendiest text editor (Textmate) went AWOL for 3 or 4 years.
 I feel bad for the creator, who held the text editing world together solo for years with a genuinely impressive product and now has all these free competitors backed by large corporations, drinking his milkshake.
 Still has, IMO, the best UI out of everything here.

 I don’t use it.

-I’ve used this when I was learning clojure, but that is over now.
+I’ve used this while I was learning clojure, but that is on hiatus now.

-I would mention emacs but it’s not a contender for me.
-From experience, it only stokes my weakness for yak shaving; and in any case I like my workflows less specialised than the exotic ones that flourish in the rich parenthetical mulch of the tropical emacsystem.
+I would mention emacs, but if I wanted a bloated and confusing editor with a badly-considered scripting system, I’d run atom.
+As it happens, I must, because I do.
+So at least I should run one with UX designers on staff.
+From experience, emacs only stokes my weakness for yak shaving; and in any case I like my workflows less specialised than the exotic ones that flourish in the rich parenthetical mulch of the tropical emacsystem.
 See above re: IDEs etc.